 history of magic

 In the 1940s and 1950s, magic continued to evolve as the medium of television was introduced.
-Magicians such as Milbourne Christopher, Dell O’Dell, and others were making their presence on television.
+People such as Milbourne Christopher, Dell O’Dell, and others were making their presence on television.

 Milbourne Christopher produced the first ever 90-minute TV spectacular the “Festival of Magic” in 1957.
 Dell O’Dell’s held her weekly half-hour magic show “The Queen of Magic”, on ABC-TV in the mid-1950’s.